-Anyway, I managed to beg my parents to buy me a Commodore 64, and my kind father found a advertisement in the local newspaper (Haugesund's Avis) during mid-1988 (which is proofed by an old scribble I found, stating the age of my first Commodore 64) where some guy was selling a complete used system with Commodore 64, manuals, 2 joysticks (TAC-2 and Wico 'The Boss'), Commodore 1530 (C2N) Datasette Tape Player/Recorder, some games (Winter Games, Sorcery, -> Pil L Turbotapes and a unforgotten game title) and even the packaging material (boxed, yes!).
+Anyway, I managed to beg my parents to buy me a Commodore 64, and my kind father found a advertisement in the local newspaper (Haugesund's Avis) during mid-1988 (which is proofed by an old scribble I found, stating the age of my first Commodore 64) where some guy was selling a complete used system with Commodore 64, manuals, 2 joysticks (TAC-2 and Wico 'The Boss'), Commodore 1530 (C2N) Datasette Tape Player/Recorder, some original tape games (Winter Games, Sorcery, -> Pil L Turbotapes and a Commodore International Soccer on cartridge) and even the packaging material (boxed, yes!).

 I was so thrilled.
 Today, I even remember almost the exact house and the road has been driven almost once every year since then and my good memories appear again from where I got my first Commodore 64 in hand.

 Thanks to my mother, she stored all my old school books and they will be valuable now in the process of piecing together my history.
 It should also be noted that my 2 school friends which introduced me to the Commodore 64 *may* still have old tapes copied from me some years later.
 If I can manage to get them to dig out this stuff, I will be eternally happy!

 Later in 1989 (after I got my first Amiga 500), I sold the Commodore 64 and a whole lot of more to a school friend (bad mistake).
 Which in the recent years I have tried to get all these things back, but his mother had cleaned out the loft and most likely thrown all of the original equipment as well as all my previous source codes, hand written stuff and other personal equipment.